dhyan2724/Khoj_project/README.md

-# Welcome to your Lovable project
+# Welcome to Vadodara city bus project

 ## How can I edit this code?